SasidharanGS/Google-Results-Enhancer/README.md

 3. Go to "chrome://extensions", enable "Developer Mode" (top-right)
 4. Relaunch your browser
 5. Choose "Load unpacked" (top-left) and select the extracted folder "Google-Results-Enhancer"
-6. Use Google and notice the changes
+6. Use Google search and experience the changes
 <br>